Buxom Models Ashley Graham & Tabria Majors Make A Splash In ‘Twinning’ Throwback Bikini Photo

 Although the photo received a lot of love on Instagram, fans couldn’t help but point out that the throwback pic didn’t hold true to Ashley’s and Tabria’s current looks.
 For one thing, Ashley is presently sporting a prominent baby bump, as seen in many of her recent Instagram updates.

-Meanwhile, at the time the photo was taken Tabria flaunted a full mane of long, luscious curls.
+Meanwhile, at the time the photo was taken, Tabria flaunted a full mane of long, luscious curls.
 The raven-haired beauty has since dramatically changed her hairstyle and now rocks a short cut.

 Fans who want to keep up with Ashley’s and Tabria’s latest endeavors can follow the curvy models on Instagram.